- Municipal Court

 Special Instruction for Juveniles

 Texas State Law requires that juveniles (age 10 to 16) must appear in person with a parent or legal guardian for a court hearing, regardless of the offense.
-For tobacco and/or alcohol offenses, any defendant under the age of 18 must appear with a parent or legal guardian.
-A court appearance is also required to request a Driving Safety Course or Deferred Disposition.
+A court appearance must be made to request a Driving Safety Course or Deferred Disposition.
+For tobacco and/or alcohol offenses, any defendant under the age of 17 must appear with a parent or legal guardian.